- Business Rules

 The GSEs (Fannie Mae and Freddie Mac) have communicated that they are making changes to the new URLA and delaying their originally planned February 1, 2020 effective date.
 Take advantage of this extra time to prepare for the upcoming changes to avoid disruption.
 Discover how Ellie Mae is providing support for the new form across the Encompass Digital Lending Platform and explore the below resources to start planning your seamless transition.

 Stay connected by joining our “I LOVE URLA” email list below for the latest URLA updates.

-How is the URLA impacting lenders?
-The new URLA changes include complete redesigns of the new mortgage application input workflow, updates to documents and forms, compliance with the Uniform Loan Application Dataset (ULAD) and more.
+Minimize the potential for disruption in the mortgage process with this insightful eBook.
+It is your ultimate guide for redesigns of the new mortgage application input workflow, updates to documents and forms and compliance with the Uniform Loan Application Dataset (ULAD) and more.

 Frequently asked questions